Itisben/Parallel-OM/README.md

 * **paser-output.py**: the python script called by `OM-test.sh`  or `OM-Test-2.sh` to parse the test result.
 * **results**: this folder contains all the tested results.
 * **convert**: this folder contains all the python scripts that transfer the test results to the figures and table that can be included in the paper.
+4. `~/experiment/result`: include all experiment result data.
+5. `~/experiment/convert`: include the jupyter-lab files that can generate figures from the test results.

 # Compile and Run